 SRC (SRC Proto-Oncogene, Non-Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with SRC include colon cancer, advanced somatic and mucinous stomach adenocarcinoma.
-Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
+Diseases associated with SRC include colon cancer, advanced somatic and sarcoma.
+Among its related pathways are Adherens junction and Axon guidance.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL2.

 UniProtKB/Swiss-Prot for SRC Gene